On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

 \subsection{Proof of point~\ref{thm 3.3} of Theorem~\ref{LBgeneral} - the supercritical regime}

 In this subsection, we prove point~\ref{thm 3.3} of Theorem~\ref{LBgeneral}.
-First, by Theorem~\ref{MR criterion} a.a.s. all connected components except the largest one have size $O(\log n)$.
-Thus, since $G(n)$ has maximal degree $\Delta$ and contains no isolated vertices, by Corollary~\ref{cor 5.3} each connected component but the largest one forms a part in every partition $\mathcal A$ of $V(G(n))$ with $q(\mathcal A) = q^*(G(n))$ asymptotically almost surely.
-Moreover, the largest component, which we denote by $C_{max}$, contains a.a.s. at least $\gamma n$ vertices with $\gamma = \gamma(\boldsymbol{p}, \Delta) > 0$.
+First, by Theorem~\ref{MR criterion} a.a.s.\ all connected components except the largest one have size $O(\log n)$.
+Thus, since $G(n)$ has maximal degree $\Delta$ and contains no isolated vertices, by Corollary~\ref{cor 5.3} each connected component but the largest one forms a part in every partition $\mathcal A$ of $V(G(n))$ with $q(\mathcal A) = q^*(G(n))$ a.a.s.
+Moreover, the largest component, which we denote by $C_{max}$, contains a.a.s.\ at least $\gamma n$ vertices with $\gamma = \gamma(\boldsymbol{p}, \Delta) > 0$.
 Thus, it remains to study the giant component.
 From now on, we condition on the set of vertices of $C_{max}$.

 The next lemma states that we can find inside the giant component a set of vertices of linear order and high enough density.
 The component $A_{max}$ found in this lemma plays a role similar to that of $\overline{C_3}$ in the lower bound for random $3-$regular graphs.
 In the sequel, we identify $A_{max}$ with the graph induced by this vertex set in $C_{max}$.